beautiful-numbers/lehmer-lean/README.md

 Its role is not to replace the mathematical layer or Lean’s kernel.
 It is Lean code checked by Lean.
 It exposes the proof flow in a structured way, reconstructs audit-facing artifacts, packages local closure information, and provides final referee-style assembly points.

 The audit layer is intentionally heterogeneous: different branches have different proof shapes, so their audit interfaces are different.

+The AXLE artifacts provide an additional external certificate trail for selected referee-layer statements.

 ## Current global taxonomy